 How do I get tested for HPV?

 Warts are generally diagnosed by sight.
-If you believe you have symptoms, speak to your doctor or visit your local sexual health centre.
+If you believe you have symptoms of HPV, speak to your doctor or visit your local sexual health centre.
 A doctor will then be able to confirm whether genital and/or anal warts are present.
 If you have warts, it means that you have HPV.

 There is no cure for the HPV virus itself.
 However, genital and anal warts can be treated if and when they pop up.
 Without treatment, warts can stay the same, go away on their own, or get worse.
 Whether or not you treat them is totally up to you (the warts themselves are completely harmless).
 However, if left untreated, warts can increase in numbers and become harder to get rid of.